 A survey of the political, economic, social, and cultural developments of the United States from pre-Colonial times to the end of the Civil War, including early settlement, the Revolution, the implementation of the Constitution, the War of 1812, the Jacksonian era, and the causes and course of the Civil War.

 Environmental history examines how humans and nature have interacted through time and with what results.
 The natural environment (water, land, climate, geological changes, disease, plant and animal ecology, etc.) and human factors (population, capitalism, technology, social relations, cultural attitudes, etc.) from an interrelated system.
 However, the environmental history of a period and place is a matter of interpretation, and this course actively explores the many facets of this new field of study.
 As an introduction to interpreting America's environmental past, students will explore such themes as Native American ecology, hunting, the impact of agriculture, mining, industrialization, as well as the emergence of ecology and the modern environmental movement.
 Prerequisite: Eligibility for English 101

-Students planning to transfer to Westfield State University it is recommended to take MTH 142, Introduction to Statistics, along with another 100-level mathematics course.
+Students planning to transfer to Westfield State University are recommended to take MTH 142, Introduction to Statistics, along with another 100-level mathematics course.